-Holistic health practitioners center their work around specific interventions designed to support multiple systems, processes, and component parts of the individual they’re helping.
-By addressing the various facets of wellness, holistic health supports overall wellness.
+Holistic health practitioners center their work around specific interventions designed to support multiple systems, processes, and components of the individual they’re helping.
+The exact role and day-to-day responsibilities of a holistic health practitioner will depend on their area of focus.
+For example, holistic nutritionists use natural foods, one’s relationship with food, and the food’s origin to support overall health and general wellness.

-Escoffier’s programs for holistic nutritionists are designed to provide students with industry-ready skills in nutrition and wellness – including coaching education, entrepreneurship, foodservice math and accounting, and more – underscored by a solid foundation in the culinary arts.
-In other words, students studying Holistic Nutrition and Wellness can learn how to prepare nutritious meals and the fundamentals of running a coaching business.
+Escoffier’s programs for those interested in holistic nutrition are designed to provide students with industry-ready skills in nutrition and wellness–including coaching education, entrepreneurship, food service math and accounting, and more–underscored by a solid foundation in the culinary arts.
+In other words, students studying Holistic Nutrition and Wellness can discover how to prepare nutritious meals and the fundamentals of running a coaching business.

-Coaching clients on their wellness journeys can be a rewarding experience.
-A nutrition coach works with clients one-on-one to educate them about making smarter food choices in order to achieve specific health outcomes.
+Coaching clients on their wellness journeys and teaching them how to follow a holistic diet can be a rewarding experience.
+A nutrition coach can work with clients one-on-one to educate them about how to make food choices that can allow them to achieve specific health outcomes.

 Personal or Private Chef

 Another fulfilling and potentially lucrative career path is that of a personal or private chef.
-These culinarians work with clients specifically on food preparation.
-As a personal or private chef, you might work with one person or family to prepare all of their meals – often working within specific dietary restrictions or lifestyle goals.
+In this role, you might work with one person or family to prepare all of their meals–often working within specific dietary restrictions or lifestyle goals.
 For instance, Plant-Based Personal Chef Lauren Lewis worked with Colorado Governor Jared Polis for over a decade!

 Professional Chef or Restaurant Manager

 Menu design and development is another niche career that’s becoming increasingly sought out as restaurants look to differentiate from their competitors.
-In terms of holistic nutrition and wellness, restaurants may seek out experts to find the right items to feature on their menus – typically focusing on organic or farm-to-table ingredients, zero-waste or sustainability cooking methods, or dishes for specialty diets like vegan, vegetarian, or gluten free customers.
+In terms of holistic nutrition and wellness, restaurants may seek out experts to find the right items to feature on their menus–typically focusing on organic or farm-to-table ingredients, zero-waste or sustainability cooking methods, or dishes for specialty diets like vegan, vegetarian, or gluten-free customers.
+This career typically involves completing research and development to find the right flavor combinations and then aligning them with the restaurant’s vision to create offerings that will work well for the brand.

 While the practice of herbalism centers around using plants as a form of medicine, many herbalists choose to focus on the culinary aspect of overall wellness.
-These herbalists might work with clients to develop health-promoting recipes that include superfoods like acai berries, chia seeds, nettle leaves, echinacea tea, and more.
+These herbalists might work with clients to develop health-promoting recipes that include foods and herbs like acai berries, chia seeds, functional mushrooms, nettle leaves, echinacea, and more.
 Or they might intentionally incorporate certain edible ingredients into their tinctures and tonics.

 Ultimately, only you will know whether entering the field of holistic nutrition and wellness is of interest to you.
-But if your curiosity is piqued, you might ask yourself the following questions to see if pursuing this path is a good fit for you.
+But if your curiosity is piqued, you might explore the following self-reflection prompts to see if pursuing this path is a good fit for you.

 Perhaps you’re already an advocate for whole-person wellness.
-You understand that the mind affects the body and vice versa – and that health encompasses physical, intellectual, emotional, and spiritual components.
-Even if you’re not an expert in all these different systems or practices, you have a hunger to know more about how they’re interconnected.
-Passion means you’ll rarely (if ever) be bored while working in this field.
+You understand that the mind affects the body and vice versa–and that health encompasses physical, intellectual, emotional, and spiritual components.
+Even if you’re not an expert in all these different systems or practices, a hunger to know more about how these components are interconnected could indicate you’re ready to get started in a career in holistic health.

 You know what macronutrients and micronutrients are.
 You’ve done your research on gut health and how to support the microbiome through the food choices you make.
 Regardless of how much specialized knowledge you have in nutrition, if you find yourself continuously reading, watching, and listening to information on holistic health and nutrition, you may want to consider turning this into your actual career.

-Are You Interested in Helping People Through a Food-Related Career?
+You Enjoy Helping People Through a Food-Related Career

 Interested in learning more about how food can support health?
 Try these articles: